-Your marketing plan can help you better understand your target audiences, and determine how to deploy your dollars as well as your staff, board and volunteer time to attract and retain these audiences.
+Your marketing/communications plan can help you better understand your target audiences, and determine how to deploy your dollars as well as your staff, board and volunteer time to attract and retain these audiences.
+Your plan may include branding and communications strategy, including media relations and crisis communications.
 Your plan should include goals, specific strategies and messaging that align with your strategic plan, and targets and goals to measure your success.

 TAGs may be used to help build or strengthen your human resources function and address key HR systems and processes.
 Projects may include, but are not limited to:

 - A human resources audit, which allows you to better understand your current HR systems, processes, staffing and funding, and identify improvements

 - Revision or development of an employee policies and practices handbook, along with an implementation plan